 The North American Assembly

-The principal Greek Orthodox bishop (Exarch) in the United States, Archbishop Demetrius, has been in charge of this reorganization, and has provided instructions for unification to the bishops in the separate Orthodox jurisdictions here.
+Archbishop Demetrios, the current principal Greek Orthodox bishop in the U.S.- called Exarch (or deputy) of the Ecumenical Patriarch here and president of the North American Assembly of Bishops – is in charge of the reorganization and has given instructions for unification to the bishops in the separate Orthodox jurisdictions here.
 He has listed areas where they must reach agreement.
 Some such areas encompass issues of “canonical normalcy,” which, in fact, involve ecclesiological and sacramental doctrines at odds with one another, and with Catholic teaching.
 7 Since the time of the Archbishop’s charge (May, 2010) to the bishops of the separate jurisdictions, no progress has been publically reported.
 A request for a statement from the Assembly Secretariat has gone without response.
 Thus it can be concluded if no such progress has been made in bringing the Orthodox bishops together with one another on these issues, any kind of partnership with us in the New Evangelization is an unrealistic goal at this point—and, a fortiori, any partnership with the Reformation Church communions.
 8

 Since the Second Vatican Council, the Catholic Church has made numerous, substantial steps of outreach to the Orthodox Churches.
 The response of the Orthodox Churches has been relatively weak.
 It is hard at this time to point to any enthusiasm in Orthodoxy for reconciliation with the Catholic Church.
 Presently, no leaders in Orthodoxy have taken up, with a passion, the goal of restoring the full communion between the Church of Rome and the Byzantine Eastern Churches that existed until roughly 500-600 years ago, when a public break occurred after the Council of Basel-Ferrara-Florence (1438-44).
 Work does go on—at a rather slow pace—in the International Orthodox-Catholic Theological Commission, but it would seem that, for the sake of progress, some cages will need to be rattled, both in Orthodoxy, and in the upper echelons of the Catholic Church.